 Often, chickens start to lay soft eggs due to calcium deficiency.
 However, cauliflower cannot alone provide the calcium your chickens need but are a good addition and boost.

-Chickens need to have an ample amount of vitamin C, especially during the cold season.
+CChickens also need an ample amount of vitamin C, especially during the cold season.
 This is where they are more prone to getting ill by being infected with various poultry diseases.

 Your chickens can get a lot of benefits from the folic acid found in cauliflower.
 It is a nutrient a chicken must-have, especially for laying hens, as it assists in making the reproductive stronger and helps produce healthy eggs.